gwen001/testxss/README.md

 Options:
 	-h, --help	print this help

-	--burp		export from Burp Suite
-	--request	source file of the orignal request
+	--burp		export from Burp Suite (not implement yet) --request	source file of the orignal request
 	--single	load a single url
 	--urls		file that contains a list of urls